AI Trail Analysis

 - No littering

-This section of the Appalachian Trail follows standard AT regulations.
-Hikers should adhere to Leave No Trace principles, ensuring all trash is carried out.
-Dogs are welcome but must be kept on a leash at all times.
+This section of the Appalachian Trail follows standard Leave No Trace principles.
+There are no fees or permits required for this hike.
+Dogs are welcome but must be kept on a leash at all times to protect wildlife and ensure the safety of other hikers.

 Nearby amenities⌄